 - Medical reports that document treatments, notes, medications, etc. related to the incident.

 Watch the Statute of Limitations: the Clock is Ticking

-If you are injured or your property is damaged due to car accident, you must understand that your time to file a lawsuit is not infinite.
+If you are injured or your property is damaged due to a car accident, you must understand that your time to file a lawsuit is not infinite.
 This is important because there is a lot of work to be done to launch a case.
 You must retain an attorney, conduct investigations, review legal doctrines, and construct a case wisely.

 Who is Responsible: Pick the Right Defendant(s)!